luana-souza-ifood/luana-souza-ifood/README.md

 Hello 👋, welcome to my github page!
-- I'm an Android developer and I work with Kotlin.
+- I'm a Android developer and I work with Kotlin.
 - I ❤️ to build Android apps and learn new things.
 - 🌱 I am currently learning Android and TDD unit tests.
 - ☕ I started to learn code with Java.